Pain

 Pipeline

-These programs are investigating treatments or outcomes that have not received approval from a health authority.
+These programs are investigating treatments or outcomes that have not all received approval from a health authority.
 The information presented is not intended to convey conclusions of safety or efficacy.
 There is no guarantee that the outcome of these studies will result in approval by a health authority.

 icon graphic for pain